skupperproject/skupper-website/input/docs/declarative.md

 <div class="code-label session-2">West</div>

     $ skupper status
-    Skupper enabled for namespace 'west'.
+   Skupper is enabled for namespace 'west' in interior mode.
 It is not connected to any other sites.
+It has no exposed services.

 <div class="code-label session-1">East</div>

     $ skupper status
-    Skupper enabled for namespace 'east'.
+    Skupper is enabled for namespace 'east' in edge mode.
 It is not connected to any other sites.
+It has no exposed services.

 ## Step 3: Connect your namespaces